 Jagrup Brar was first elected as an MLA in Surrey in 2004, and served until 2013.
 He was elected again as the MLA for Surrey-Fleetwood in 2017.

-Previously, Jagrup served as the Official Opposition Spokesperson for Small Business, Healthy Living and Sport, Employment and Income Assistance, as well Solicitor General and Public Safety.
+Jagrup is the BC Government Caucus Chair and previously served as the Official Opposition Spokesperson for Small Business, Healthy Living and Sport, Employment and Income Assistance, as well Solicitor General and Public Safety.

 Born in India, Jagrup was a member of the Indian National Basketball team and earned a master's degree in Philosophy.
 He then moved to Canada to study Public Administration and received a MPA.